© Unofficial Royalty 2024

 July 24, 1720 – Birth of Louisa Ulrika of Prussia, Queen of Sweden, wife of King Adolf Frederik of Sweden, in Berlin, Kingdom of Prussia, now in Brandenburg, Germany

 Upon her wedding in 1744 to King Fredrik I, her new husband gave Louisa Ulrika the ownership of Drottningholm Palace, not too far from the Swedish capital of Stockholm.
-During Louisa Ulrika’s ownership of Drottningholm Palace, the interior of the palace was redecorated in a more sophisticated French rococo style.
-On Louisa Ulrika’s 33rd birthday, Adolf Fredrik presented her with the Chinese Pavillion, located on the grounds of Drottningholm Palace.
-Louisa Ulrika was also responsible for having the Drottningholm Palace Theatre rebuilt after the original building burned down in 1762.
+During Louisa Ulrika’s ownership of Drottningholm Palace, the palace interior was redecorated in a more sophisticated French rococo style.
+On Louisa Ulrika’s 33rd birthday, Adolf Fredrik presented her with the Chinese Pavillion on the grounds of Drottningholm Palace.
+Louisa Ulrika was also responsible for rebuilding Drottningholm Palace Theatre after the original building burned down in 1762.
 Louisa Ulrika encouraged the leading scientists of the time to gather at Drottningholm Palace.
 The famous Swedish botanist Carl Linnaeus worked there, cataloging the royal collections’ natural objects.
 Louisa Ulrika and Adolf Fredrik continued to reside at the palace during their reign.
 In 1777, Louisa Ulrika sold Drottningholm Palace to the Swedish state.
 Currently, it is the home of the Swedish Royal Family.

 Unofficial Royalty: Louisa Ulrika of Prussia, Queen of Sweden